Betawolf/Phonetics.jl/README.md

 ```

 As well as the encoding schemes themselves, this package includes some comparison
 functionality for phonetic codes.
-Note that this is _not_ string comparison.
+Note that this is _not_ edit-distance-style string comparison,
+but a measure of the phonetic similarity of the two strings according to a particular
+coding system.

 ```{julia}
 using Phonetics